cdap-guides/cdap-flow-guide/README.rst

 to identify disks that may need to be replaced soon.
 You will:

 -   Build a `Flow <http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/flows-flowlets/flows.html>`__
-    to process disk usage data in real time;
+    to process disk usage data in real-time;
 -   Use `Datasets <http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/datasets/index.html>`__
     to store the number of slow reads per disk and track slow disks that may need to be replaced soon; and
 -   Build a `Service <http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/services.html>`__